Animation with Krita¶

 Expanding upon your rough walkcycle¶

-You can quickly make some space by Alt+dragging any frame.
+You can quickly make some space by the Alt + drag shortcut on any frame.
 This’ll move that frame and all others after it in one go.

 Then draw inbetweens on each frame that you add.